WhiteMagic2014/gpt-magic/README.md

 ## Version

+### 1.4.2

+- Fix bug:Fix the issue of incorrect formatting of the returned result when using CreateChatCompletionRequest and CreateCompletionRequest with stream set to true.

 ### 1.4.1

 - Optimize:In order to facilitate users who need to use proxies, all requests now support self-specifying a server address.

 ```
 List<ChatCompletionChoice> demo8 = new CreateChatCompletionRequest()
     .server("https://Your.Proxy.Server/servername")